keboola/connection-docs/components/extractors/other/hibob/index.md

 HiBob is an HR management platform that offers a wide range of features to support talent management.
 These features include onboarding administration, task management, payroll reporting, time tracking, and a manager dashboard for tracking employee performance.

-The HiBob extractor (data source) enables you to retrieve data from the HiBob HR platform.
+The HiBob  data source connector enables you to retrieve data from the HiBob HR platform.

 ## Prerequisites